Tomatenmark05/darkwebsearch/darknet-browser/Readme_sveltekit-gui.md

 **Logs:**

-Die Anwendung schreibt detaillierte Logs direkt in die Docker-Container-Ausgabe.
-Diese sind in Echtzeit über das Terminal einsehbar (docker logs -f darknet-gui).
+The application writes detailed logs directly to the Docker container output.
+These can be viewed in real time via the terminal (docker logs -f darknet-gui).
 Example:

 darknet-gui    | ========================================
 darknet-gui    | === DEBUG: Vorbereitung für Manager Request ===